 Hells Canyon National Recreation Area

 Hells Canyon National Recreation Area has over 650,000 acres of pure wilderness.
 To put that in perspective, it is over twice the size of the entire land area of New York City, the largest city in America.
-This expansive land area covers various sections of the states of Idaho and Oregon, with parts that are designated specifically as the Hells Canyon Wilderness.
-With almost a thousand miles of trails that are only available for travel on non-motorized means, all aspects of nature are ripe for enjoyment.
+This expansive land area covers various sections of Idaho and Oregon, with parts that are designated specifically as the Hells Canyon Wilderness.
+With almost a thousand miles of trails that are only available for travel by non-motorized means, all aspects of nature are ripe for enjoyment.

 Hells Canyon Scenic Byway

 Out of all the best things to see in Hells Canyon, this renowned highway in Oregon tops the list.
-The entirety of the Hells Canyon Scenic Byway offers accessible views of the wildness that surrounds you as well as magnificent lookout areas on the way.
+The entirety of the Hells Canyon Scenic Byway offers accessible views of the wilderness that surrounds you as well as magnificent lookout areas on the way.
 Small towns located along the drive offer visitor services for you and your travel group.
 Planning ahead is critically important for this destination—sections of the byway go on for many miles before the next gas service area.
 Be sure to top off the fuel in your tank before you take off to the next town.

 Snake River Trail

 With wide paths safe for all types of foot travel, this path is loved by visitors and comes recommended as a walking path to view wildlife and gorgeous flora.
-You can even camp along the river, but remain cautious, as weather conditions and daily temperatures can fluctuate due to elevation differences.
+You can even camp along the river—but remain cautious, as weather conditions and daily temperatures can fluctuate due to elevation differences.
 Preparation is key for both hot and cold conditions, especially during the warmest summer months.

 A National Wild and Scenic River

-One of the most popular ways to see Hells Canyon is by traveling on a boat on the Snake River or the Salmon River.
+One of the most popular ways to see Hells Canyon, Idaho, is by traveling on a boat on the Snake River or the Salmon River.
 Visitors can check out a variety of boat tours and fishing excursions at points along the major Snake River, as well as whitewater rafting trips.
 No matter what kind of adventure and thrill you seek, or the views you want to encounter along the way, a boat trip on the river is sure to provide everything you desire.

-Many adventure companies on the Snake River offer visitors views of the deepest and most vividly rugged points along the canyon.
+Many adventure companies on the Snake River offer their visitors spectacular views of the deepest and most vividly rugged points along the canyon.
 On these boat trips, staff will point out historic and scenic sites, as well as any wildlife.
 You can book specific fishing expeditions depending on the season—you can partake in sturgeon, salmon, or steelhead fishing adventures.
 Tour and excursion adventure companies also provide services for relaxation.